How to Rig and Fly Line Array Speakers Safely

 Contact the manufacturer or authorized dealer.
 For T.I Audio products, consult the technical documentation provided with each line array speaker or reach out via https://www.ti-audio.com/ for certified rigging data.

-Wholesale concert line array speakers manufacturer and supplier
+Wholesale speaker line array manufacturer and supplier

 Company